-In June 2017 Public Opinion Research Centre included a block of questions connected to genetically modified food.
-Specifically, respondents commented their interest in genetically modified food.
+In April 2019 Public Opinion Research Centre included a block of questions connected to genetically modified food.
+Specifically, it was investigated whether respondents are familiar with the issue.
+Respondents commented their interest in genetically modified food.
 Subsequently, how often respondents monitor data on genetically modifying food or product ingredients on product labels.
-The last part of the block was a set of statements regarding the safety of eating such food, scientific knowledge of their impact on human health and the buying genetically modified food.
-The report also offers some comparison of the results of research by the Pew Research Centre in the US.
+The last part of the block was a set of statements regarding the safety and moral acceptance of eating such food, scientific knowledge of their impact on human health and the buying genetically modified food.